-Reiza joined the Jewish resistance in the ghetto, HeHalutz HaLohem (“The Fighting Pioneer”) and her main role was as a contact woman to the operations officer Abraham Leibovitz, named Laban.
-She faked an ID by the name Maria Kalina and her “Aryan” appearance: blonde, tall and erect, with blue eyes, legitimized her and helped her in her going in-and-out of the ghetto while smuggling, information, food, and even people.
-The height of the underground activities was on 22 December 1942, as they conducted multiple attacks on the Nazis.
-The most famous is the attack performed at “Ziganeria” coffeehouse, where the Nazi officers loved to spend their time in drinking.
+Reiza joined the Jewish underground in the ghetto, HeHalutz HaLohem (“The Fighting Pioneer”), and her primary role was as a contact woman to the operations officer Abraham Leibovitz named Laban.
+She was provided with a fake ID by the name Maria Kalina and her “Aryan” appearance: blonde, tall, and erect, with blue eyes and white skin, legitimized her and helped her in her going in and out of the ghetto while smuggling information, food, and even people.
+Sometimes she entered through the ghetto’s legitimate entrance, and sometimes she used Tadeusz Pankiewicz Pharmacy, which had a secret door to the ghetto.

-The people were captured and taken to “Pomorska”, the Gestapo headquarters, later to be sent to Ontlopi prison, which was notorious for its conditions.
-The Germans interrogated her repeatedly why was she hooked up with Jews since she is Christian and did not accept her explanations that she was Jewish.
-She tried to convince them that she was Jewish in hope to be sent to the camp where her family members were.
-After a rough questioning, she was transferred, along with four other political prisoners to Auschwitz, where she stayed till the liberation.
+The people were captured and taken to “Pomorska,” the Gestapo headquarters, and later transferred to Ontlopi prison, notorious for its conditions.
+The Nazis interrogated her repeatedly about her hooking up with Jews since she is Christian.
+They did not accept her explanations that she was Jewish.
+She tried to convince them that she was Jewish, hoping to be sent to the camp where her family members were.
+After a harsh questioning, she was transferred, along with four other political prisoners, to Auschwitz, where she stayed till the liberation.

 The last word: “So choose life in order that you may live, you and your descendants.”
 Deuteronomy, 30:19.